ajrosen/Bitwarden-Accelerator/README.md

 If you are completely logged out of Bitwarden, you will see two options.

 * **Login to Bitwarden**

+Log into Bitwarden, with your vault *locked*.

 * **Configure Workflow**

+Opens *Alfred Preferences* to the Bitwarden Accelerator configuration screen.

 ### Vault is locked

 If you are logged in, but your vault is locked, you will see three options.

 * **Unlock vault**

+Unlocks your vault.

 * **Logout of Bitwarden**

+Locks your vault and logs out of Bitwarden.

 * **Configure Workflow**

+Opens *Alfred Preferences* to the Bitwarden Accelerator configuration screen.

 ### Vault is unlocked